Skip to main content

 • Filter on/off: toggle to enable or disable the filter for this layer.

-• Cutoff: adjust the filter's cutoff frequency.
+• Cut: adjust the filter's cutoff frequency.

 LFO Tab